International Business Degree: Who is it Good For?

 • Job outlook in 10 years: -4%

 The primary role of purchasing managers is to oversee the work of buyers as well as purchasing agents in order to make sure that transactions will go as smoothly as possible.
-Most purchasing managers are found in the manufacturing industry, while others are employed by governmental agencies and enterprises.

 While it’s true that employment for purchasing managers is on a decline within the decade, at least, it is estimated that around 45,800 job openings per year are available for those who are looking to work as purchasing managers.